Michael Ventris: Decipherment

 Shortly before World War II, American archaeologist Carl Blegen discovered a further 600 or so tablets of Linear B in the Mycenaean palace of Pylos on the Greek mainland.
 Photographs of these tablets by archaeologist Alison Frantz facilitated Ventris's later decipherment of the Linear B script.

 In 1948, Sir John Myres invited a group of academics to help him transcribe Linear B material.
-Amongst them were Dr. Kober and Ventris.
+Amongst them were Kober and Ventris.
 Although they did not collaborate further, Kober's work was essential in providing the foundational understanding from which Ventris built his theories on Linear B.

 Comparing the Linear B tablets discovered on the Greek mainland and noting that certain symbol groups appeared only in the Cretan texts, Ventris made the inspired guess that those were place names on the island.
 This proved to be correct.
 Armed with the symbols he could decipher from this, Ventris soon unlocked much of the text and determined that the underlying language of Linear B, a syllabic script, was in fact Greek.
 On 1 July 1952, Ventris announced his preliminary findings on a BBC radio talk, which was heard by John Chadwick, a classicist at the University of Cambridge who had been involved in code breaking at Bletchley Park during the Second World War.
 The two men began to collaborate on further research into deciphering Linear B. In 1953 further Linear B tablets were discovered at ancient Mycenae and ancient Pylos on the Greek mainland, with one of the tablets (PY Ta 641) showing a pictographic tripod cauldron next to Linear B symbols which were translated by Ventris and Chadwick as "ti-ri-po-de", tripod being a Greek word.
 This led to wider international collaboration with other classical scholars, and between 1953 and 1956 Ventris and Chadwick published joint papers.
 This overturned Evans's theories of Minoan history by establishing that Cretan civilization, at least in the later periods associated with the Linear B tablets, had been part of Mycenean Greece.

 Death and legacy

 Ventris was awarded an OBE in 1955 for "services to Mycenaean paleography".

 On 6 September 1956, the 34-year-old Ventris, who lived in Hampstead, drove to his in-laws' home late at night to retrieve his wallet.
 On the way home, he died instantly in a collision in Hatfield, Hertfordshire, after striking a parked lorry parked in a lay-by on the side of the road.
 The coroner's verdict was accidental death.
-In 1959 Ventris was posthumously awarded the British Academy's Kenyon Medal.
+In 1959, Ventris was posthumously awarded the British Academy's Kenyon Medal.

-Initially, there was some academic scepticism about the decipherment, continuing into the 1960s.
+Initially, there was some academic skepticism about the decipherment continuing into the 1960s.
 Today, the Mycenaean Greek attribution is universally accepted by academics.

 An English Heritage blue plaque commemorates Ventris at his home in North End, Hampstead and a street in Heraklion, the capital of the Greek island of Crete, was named in his honour.

 The Ventris crater on the far side of the Moon was named in his honour by the IAU in 1970.